Avaray/steam-status-signature-generator/README.md

 Keep in mind that there is limit of `100,000` requests per day for Steam API.
 If you are planning to use this script for a large number of users, you should calculae how often you can run this script.
 Maximum number of users to check in one request is `100`.
 So if you have `1000` users, you will need to make `10` requests in one run.
 So, in this example you can perform entire operation every `≈ 8.6 seconds` to not exceed the limit.

+Dealing with many users can be heavy for your server.
+If you are planning to use this script as part of a public service, you should consider using good hosting provider.
+Free service providers may ban your account if you exceed their limits.

+When you run the script for the first time, it will generate statuses for all ID's.
+This can take a lot of time and machine resources.
+On next runs, it will only generate them for people whose statuses have changed.

+### Loading ID's from file

+If you want to load ID's from [JSON](https://www.w3schools.com/js/js_json_arrays.asp) file, that file should contain one valid array of ID's.
+In text file, each ID can be split by new line, space, comma or semicolon.
+JSON file should contain array of ID's.

 ## TODO's

 - [ ] Re-write the entire script.
 - [ ] Support for multiple users (up to 100 ...and maybe more).
 Loading list from file.
 - [ ] Automatic delay if previous request was made less than X seconds ago.
 - [ ] Workflow for generating example images.
+- [ ] Cleanups for ID's that are not used anymore.
+- [ ] Customizations for individual ID's.